 A continuation of MSWK 6790.
-This course is a practicum focusing on clinical social work with individuals, families, and groups or on social administration and the preparation for ethical practice as a social work administrator.
-Student must complete 350 clock hours in a field setting.
+This course is a practicum focusing on clinical social work with individuals, families, and groups or on social

 MSWK 6805 Integrative Seminar 3 Credits

 An integrative seminar serving as the capstone course and designed to facilitate and insure the integration of social work methods and the application of these methods in varying field of practice with appropriate under girding of social work values.
 A product of the teaching/learning milieu is a research project which serves as evidence that students are ready for autonomous practice.